European activist files complaints against Apple's tracking tool | Technology

 European activist files complaints against Apple's tracking tool

-Noyb, the digital rights group run by Schrems, has successfully fought two landmark trials over privacy against Facebook.
+Noyb, the digital rights group run by Schrems, has successively fought two landmark privacy cases against Facebook .
 Apple said it was not immediately in a position to comment.

-The Californian tech giant has previously said it provides users with a superior level of privacy protection.
-It had announced it would further tighten its rules with the launch of its iOS 14 operating system this autumn but in September said it would delay the plan until early next year.
+The company previously said it provided users with a superior level of privacy protection.
+The Californian tech giant had said it would further tighten its rules with the launch of its iOS 14 operating system this autumn but in September said it would delay the plan until early next year.
 Noyb's complaints were brought against Apple's use of a tracking code that is automatically generated on every iPhone when set up, the so-called Identifier for Advertisers (IDFA).

 - READ MORE ON: